Vaxyyy/Custom-PFP/README.md

   if you see anything wrong make an Issue it will help, thanks :)
 -->

+## How do i use this

+don’t.

+like right now it buggy.

+it only works in chrome; dose not work on steam or opera like in opera there is a 404 error and only in opera that I don’t even know why it happing.

+I don’t trust it myself.

+Like look \\\/

 <a href="https://github.com/Vaxyyy/custom-avatars/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/Vaxyyy/custom-avatars?style=flat-square"></a>

 ## ToDo